-Article 23a (2) states that 'in order to be able to adopt and implement specific arrangements for disabled end-users, MS shall encourage the availability of terminal equipment offering the necessary services and functions'.
+Article 23a (2) of the 2009 USD states that 'in order to be able to adopt and implement specific arrangements for disabled end-users, Member States shall encourage the availability of terminal equipment offering the necessary services and functions'.

 The BEREC questionnaire sought NRAs' views in relation to whether or not they expected to be responsible for implementation of this measure and what the NRA considered appropriate ways of achieving the objectives of Article 23a(2), should it have responsibility to implement the provisions of this Article.